 A quarter of a mile passage is not a very auspicious start in anyones log.
 Was it a portent of things to come?

-As any seasoned sailor would expect, the breeze that eventually cleared the fog came from the south, dead on our bow, so we motored 32 miles to our first anchorage at the end of Merritt Island, just north of Melbourne, where Paul comes from - that is Melbourne Australia.
+As any seasoned sailor would expect, the breeze that eventually cleared the fog came from the south, dead on our bow, so we motored 32 miles to our first anchorage at the end of Merritt Island, just north of Melbourne, where Paul comes from - that is the Australian Melbourne.
 The ability to anchor overnight more or less anywhere in this protected waterway is a great advantage when testing a boats systems.

-There are certainly some fancy houses on sections of these waterways, some with their own sandy beach and deck chairs.
+There are certainly some fancy houses on sections of this waterway, some with their own sandy beach and deck chairs.
 Paul spotted one flying an Aussie’ flag and wanted to stop and say “g’day”, until he noticed two big black Rottweiler’s patrolling the beach and eyeing us hungrily.

 I must remember to add a bow thruster on my “things to buy” list...